-However, VR will not become a wide-spread tool in manufacturing industries before it is seamlessly and completely integrated into the existing CA and IT infrastructure2.
+However, VR will not become a wide-spread tool in manufacturing industries before it is seamlessly and completely integrated into the existing CAx and IT infrastructure4.
 This is not only a question of conversion and preparation tools: a lot of the data needed for a complete digital mock-up are just not there yet, such as process information, material properties, etc. All automotive and aerospace companies have realized that and are working on implementing solutions.
 However, this does not only involve technical aspects of the design process but also a tremendous shift in corporate culture.

+Future directions

-Future directions From our experience we feel that current VR I/O devices are still way too cumbersome, and not robust enough, to be used in CAD working environments or on workshops.
+Based on our user survey we feel that current VR I/O devices are still way too cumbersome, and not robust enough, to be used in CAD working environments or in workshops.
+Gloves must become easier to put on; HMDs must become much more light-weight while still getting a better hold on a person's head 5.
+The lack of wireless tracking devices, gloves, and HMDs is among the most annoying deficiencies of VR devices 6.

 Especially in virtual assembly and maintenance simulations acoustic feedback turned out to be not sufficient to meet the demands of the users.
 A comfortable-to-use force feedback device would extend the immersion and usability, enabling the user to do assembly/disassembly tasks in narrow and complex virtual environments, particularly if the parts, tools, and/or hands cannot be seen during the task.
-Mechanics "see" with their hands; therefore, force feedback would add significantly to the degree of immersion, and it would give a natural and expected feedback how to solve collisions.
+Mechanics "see" with their hands; therefore, force feedback would add significantly to the degree of immersion, and it would provide natural and expected collision feedback, such as objects sliding on other rigid parts.
 Furthermore, it prevents a deviation of the (real) hand and the grasped part.

 Another problem is the way engineers are designing today.
 It is still quite difficult to prepare CAD data such that an interactive frame rate will be achieved by the VR system both in rendering and in simulation speed.
 This problem might be solved in a few years by faster hardware.
-However, a lot of the semantical (non-geometric) data needed in a virtual environment just do not exist.
-This can be solved only in a shift in the design process: design guidelines have to be established with virtual prototyping in mind, and some data just have to be modeled for VP either by CAD engineers or by "VP engineers".
+However, a lot of the se-